pluto0x0/hexo-blog/source/_posts/reinforcement-learning-lecture-15.md

 ![cliff problem](/img/post/reinforcement-learning-lecture-15.png){: w="600" }
 _cliff example_

-The optimal path is along the side of the cliff, but on this path, the $\epsilon$-greedy SARSA will often see large penalty (falling off the cliff) and therefore, choose the safe path instead.
+The optimal path is along the side of the cliff, but on this path, the $\epsilon$ -greedy SARSA will often see large penalty (falling off the cliff) and therefore, choose the safe path instead.

 ### softmax